We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 As for tourist sites, Patzcuaro’s most popular one is the Casa de los Once Patios (or House of Eleven Courtyards).

-The one time Patzcuaro is a hive of activity (crawling with tourists) is during its Day of the Dead celebrations.
-That’s when locals visit and decorate gravestones, gather marigolds (the iconic flower of the Day of the Dead) and prepare foods that their loved ones enjoyed.
+Patzcuaro is a hive of activity during its Day of the Dead celebrations.
+This is when locals visit and decorate gravestones, gather marigolds (the iconic flower of the Day of the Dead) and prepare foods that their loved ones enjoyed.
+It’s a great time to visit Patzcuaro.

-One of the smallest magical towns in Mexico, San Sebastian Bernal (or simply “Bernal”) is found in the state of Queretaro, one hour from its capital city of Santiago de Queretaro (also called Queretaro for short).
+One of the smallest magical towns in Mexico, San Sebastian Bernal is found in the state of Queretaro.
+Colloquially known as “Bernal,” it’s just one hour from the state’s capital city of Santiago de Queretaro (called Queretaro for short).

 You can easily see the best of Bernal in one day.